visualbravo/zenstack-cache/README.md

 ## Features
 * 🌐 **Redis Caching:** Centralizes your caching to scale across different systems.
 * 🖥️ **Memory Caching:** Simplifies caching when scale is not a concern.
+* 🛟 **Type-safe:** The caching options appear in the intellisense for all read queries.

 ## Requirements